 Williams Campbell syndrome (rare)

-The muscle fibres of the diaphragm converge and attach to the central tendon of the diaphragm.
+The muscle fibers of the diaphragm converge and attach to the central tendon of the diaphragm.
 It is a thin but strong layer of aponeurosis which forms an intergral part of respiration.

-The central tendon of the diaphragm is located near the centre of the diaphragmatic muscle bu...
+The central tendon of the diaphragm is located near the center of the diaphragmatic muscle bu...